pluskid/Mocha.jl/examples/AWS/README.md

 # Running the update/upgrade on takes about 5 min
 sudo apt-get update
 sudo apt-get upgrade
-# Note I got asked about Docker upgrade on the Bitfusion AMI wich uses
+# Note 1: You will get asked about Docker upgrade on the Bitfusion AMI which
-# Docker to manager other services in the AMI.
-Choose option 'N' on this
+# uses Docker to manager other services in the AMI.
+Choose option 'N' on
-# question
+# this question.

-# Takes less than a minute
+# Note 2: You will also get asked about installs taking up space on the
+# drive.
+To complete this tutorial you NOT need to configure anymore
+# storage on the instance than what is already provided with the default
+# image.
+So say yes to these questions.

 # Other packages required but already in this AMI are:
 # git g++
-# I have not tested the assertion from someone else's guide was that
+# I have not tested the assertion from someone else's guide that
 # the Julia build also requires
 # gfortran
 sudo apt-get install cmake hdf5-tools m4 libopenblas-base